 Optional tips to your tour guide and/ or your driver

-Our full-day tour to the King Penguin Colony at Tierra del Fuego departs every day (except Mondays) and outside this time frame on demand.
+Our full-day tour to the King Penguin Colony at Tierra del Fuego departs every week (Except Modays).

 Although, this tour is mainly a road trip, we have to cross the Strait of Magellan twice.
 The ferry sails almost always.
 Nevertheless, delays may occur due to weather conditions that may result in a very late arrival back in Punta Arenas.

 CLP 80,000 per person (about USD 93 – p/p*)

 + Entrance fee to the King Penguin Park: CLP 12,000 (about USD 14.- p/p*)

 Of course, the main goal of this full-day tour is to observe King Penguins (Aptenodytes patagonicus), but there’s much more to see…

 Other species you may observe during this trip include

 - Guanaco (Lama guanicoe); the wild ancestor of the domesticated llama; fairly common in the Patagonian steppe and on Tierra del Fuego

 - Ñandu (Pterocnemia pennata); a large flightless bird similar to the ostrich, also called Darwin’s Rhea or Lesser Rhea; fairly common in the Patagonian steppe, but does not inhabit Tierra del Fuego